-BBT is a non -profit organization, run by a board of directors, that puts on two performances each year – In the winter we traditionally present The Nutcracker by Tchaikovsky, although 2020 will have us vary that a bit.
+BBT, on the other hand, is a non -profit organization, run by a board of directors, that puts on two performances each year – In the winter we traditionally present The Nutcracker by Tchaikovsky, although 2020 will have us vary that a bit.
 And then we present a Spring show, traditionally a story ballet.
 We also offer a one-week pre-professional summer intensive, and a two-week summer workshop ending with a community performance, through a grant from the City of Benicia.
-BBT has an elementary school outreach program and offers scholarships to dancers in need, and presents free performances in the community.
+BBT also has an elementary school outreach program, offers scholarships to dancers in need, and presents free performances in the community.

-Our mission at BBT is to offer non-discriminatory performance opportunities to dancers in the local community, to provide charitable and educational programs with no political affiliation, and to provide local, affordable, quality performances for the community to enjoy.
+Our mission at BBT is to offer non-discriminatory performance opportunities to dancers, to provide charitable and educational programs with no political affiliation, and to provide local, affordable, quality performances for the community to enjoy.

-Membership is $25 and allows you to vote on the Board of Directors and attend the monthly board meetings and support the work that we do.
-There are different levels of sponsorship outlined in the membership/sponsorship form, and both your membership and sponsorship donations are tax-deductible.
+Membership is $25 and allows you to vote on the Board of Directors, attend the monthly board meetings and support the work that we do.
+There are also different levels of sponsorship outlined in the membership/sponsorship form, and both your membership and sponsorship donations are tax-deductible.
 BBT is a 501(c)(3) non-profit organization.

 Thank you for your continued support of Benicia Ballet Theatre, and looking forward to another great year together!